wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/UserGuideEN.md

 Move the note icon to make the line visible.
 Then drag and drop the free end of this line.

 A route note always has its latitude and longitude on the route.
-When the line is dropped, the nearest point on the path is searched and the free end of the line moved to this point.
+When the line is dropped, the nearest point on the route is searched and the free end of the line moved to this point.

 ### The note dialog box